minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Model specification <model-spec>

-Using the models shown in @models-precisely, this paper will analyse the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictes, using individual fixed effects.
+Using the models shown in @models-precisely, this paper analyses the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictes, using individual (legislator) fixed effects.

-To control for confounding influence factors between a treatment and an outcome and approach a consistent causal interpretation @control, the following control variables are used: the legislator's party and whether their party had House Majority during that term @McAlexander2020 @stratmann-2002.
-These control variables are used since party is a good determinant for a legislator's ideological leaning, and whether their party has the majority in the house determines the power which the group has over the house of representatives.
+To control for confounding influence between a treatment and an outcome and approach a consistent causal interpretation @control, the following control variables are used: the legislator's party and whether their party had House Majority during that term @McAlexander2020 @stratmann-2002.
+These control variables are used since party is a good determinant for a legislator's ideological leaning, and whether their party has the majority in the House determines the power which the group has over the House of Representatives.

-To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the `birthyear` and `seniority`, which is number of terms in house the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002
+To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the `birthyear` and `seniority`, which is number of terms in House the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002
 @Selling2023.
 By controlling for differences in geographical residence of the representatives, using `district` #footnote(